top of page

 The "Boy Sober" Strategy: A Path to Autonomy or Avoidance?

-The decision to take a break from dating—going "boy sober" or "girl sober"—can be incredibly valuable when done with intention, creating space to heal, reflect, and reset relational patterns.
+The decision to take a break from dating—going "boy sober" or "girl sober"—can really be valuable when done with intention, creating space to heal unhealthy attachment patterns, reflect, and reset relational beliefs.
 It can help individuals build autonomy and break patterns of codependency, which is particularly beneficial for women who have historically been socialized to derive self-worth from relationships.
 By stepping away from dating, one can develop a stronger sense of self, clarify their values, and cultivate personal fulfillment independent of romantic involvement.

 However, "boy sober" does not inherently teach relational skills.
 The ability to navigate connection, express needs, and work through relational tension must be developed through interaction rather than isolation.
 Without practicing these skills, taking a break from dating can lead to counter-dependence, emotional distancing through building walls and defensive detachment, and a lack of vulnerable expression—key elements needed for fulfilling relationships.
 Simply avoiding romantic connections does not teach one how to navigate them effectively.
 Without active effort toward emotional growth, "boy sober" can reinforce avoidance rather than lead to deeper self-awareness and relational competence.

-The Evolutionary Influence on ENM and Boy Sober
+The Evolutionary Influence on Non-Monogamy and Boy Sober

 Men and women have historically approached relationships differently due to reproductive and social dynamics.
 Traditional marriage structures provided a balance between these needs—men gained consistent access to sex and reproduction, while women secured resources and commitment.
 However, this arrangement often came at the cost of personal freedom for both genders.